Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Related Work

 \subsection{Knowledge Distillation}

-Alongside the advent of LLMs, so too arose the area of Knowledge Distillation \cite{gupta_KD_survey,hinton2015distilling, bucilua_compression} whereby the aim is to achieve the successful transfer of knowledge from a much larger model (often referred to as a teacher model) to one or more smaller models (often referred to as student models).
-In doing so, much more robust generalist models, such as GPT-3 \cite{GPT-3} and GPT-4 \cite{openai2023gpt4} can have elements of their abilities passed down to smaller models that do not possess the same level of compute requirements \cite{Yang2023EffectiveDO}.
-Whilst there are numerous methods of achieving the desired distillation, perhaps the simplest and easiest of these approaches, particularly in domains where data is scarce, is to generate new synthetic training data using the larger models, either via the generation of completely new examples or via data augmentation and perturbation.
-For example, \citet{whitehouse-etal-2023-llm} employ numerous open and closed source LLMs to aid in the augmentation of commonsense reasoning datasets to facilitate improved cross-lingual performance.
-Likewise, \citet{askari-etal-2023-expand} generate additional training instances in the form of documents conditioned on a range of queries using a reinforcement learning approach.
+Alongside the advent of LLMs, so too arose the area of knowledge distillation \cite{gupta_KD_survey,hinton2015distilling, bucilua_compression} whereby the aim is to achieve the successful transfer of knowledge from a much larger model (often referred to as a teacher model) to one or more smaller models (often referred to as student models).
+In doing so, much more robust generalist models, such as GPT-3 \cite{GPT-3} and GPT-4 \cite{openai2023gpt4} can have elements of their abilities passed down to smaller models that do not possess the same level of computing requirements \cite{Yang2023EffectiveDO}.
+Whilst there are numerous methods of achieving the desired distillation, perhaps the simplest and easiest of these approaches, particularly in domains where data is scarce, is to generate new synthetic training data using the larger models, either via the generation of completely new examples or via data augmentation and perturbation \cite{whitehouse-etal-2023-llm, askari-etal-2023-expand}.
 However, generating novel instances is not always straightforward, with the quality of generations often being dependent on the task type.
-For instance, \citet{li-etal-2023-synthetic} find that more subjective tasks may result in lower quality synthetic data, such as not reflecting the same level of diversity as human-written equivalents, something that is key to creative language domains.
-An alternative form of knowledge distillation is model compression, whereby the training of a smaller student model is forgone, and instead the aim is to reduce the size of the original larger model via methods such as quantization \cite{oneill-dutta-2023-self,tao-etal-2022-compression} and the pruning of uninformative parameters \cite{jiang-etal-2023-pruning, wang-etal-2020-structured}.
-However, these methods are also not without their caveats, such as with robustness \cite{du-etal-2023-robustness} and bias \cite{ramesh-etal-2023-comparative}.
+For instance, \citet{li-etal-2023-synthetic} find that more subjective tasks may result in lower quality synthetic data, such as not reflecting the same level of diversity as human-written equivalents, something that is key to creative language domains and that we aim to overcome in \S\ref{sec:twisterlister_pipe} for the creation of TwistList 2.0.